Azure/iotedgedev/README.md

 You can use the **Azure IoT Edge Dev Tool** to create a new IoT Hub and a new Edge device.
 This command will also print the corresponding connection strings
 ```
 iotedgedev azure --setup
+    --subscription THE_SUBSCRIPTION_ID
+    --resource-group-location THE_RG_LOCATION
+    --resource-group-name THE_RG_NAME
+    --iothub-sku THE_IOT_SKU
+    --iothub-name THE_IOT_NAME
+    --edge-device-id THE_EDGE_DEVICE_NAME
 ```

+> Note: Running `iotedgedev azure --setup` without the rest parameters will save you time from looking up the required parameter values.
+The command will help you choose the parameters in an interactive way

 Alternatively, you can deploy the IoT Hub **and** Container Registry with this **Deploy to Azure** template:

 [![Azure Deployment](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjonbgallant%2Fazure-iot-edge-dev-tool%2Fmaster%2Fassets%2Fdeploy%2FARMDeployment%2Fazuredeploy.json)

-> Note: If you do not need a Container Registry, or planning to use your local registry, running the **iotedgedev azure --setup** command will provision all required Azure compontents
+> Note: If you do not need a Container Registry, or are planning to use a local registry, then you should run the **iotedgedev azure --setup** command instead of running this **Deploy to Azure** template, because the template includes a Container Registry.

 ### Dev Machine Setup